Treating Sleep Apnea Riverhead, Roslyn and Nesconset, NY

 What is Oral Appliance Therapy?

-Oral appliance therapy is an effective, non-invasive treatment option for snoring and obstructive sleep apnea that fits easily into your lifestyle.
-A dental oral appliance looks like a sports mouthguard.
-Patients will wear it at night during sleep.
-It supports the jaw in a forward position to help maintain and open the upper airway, preventing sleep apnea and snoring.
-These appliances are also called mandibular advancement devices (MAD).
+Oral appliance therapy is an effective and non-invasive treatment option for snoring and obstructive sleep apnea.
+A dental oral appliance looks like a sports mouthguard, but patients will wear it only at night during sleep.
+It supports the jaw in a forward position to help maintain and open the upper airway.

-These dental appliances will lower the jaw slightly forward in hopes of enlarging the airway and preventing it from collapsing while sleeping.
+Our dental appliances will push the jaw forward to enlarge the airway and prevent it from collapsing while sleeping.
 This is a simple solution that is discreet, silent, and comfortable.
-If given the option, most patients with mild to moderate sleep apnea choose this MAD over CPAP.
+If given the option, most patients with mild to moderate sleep apnea choose the MAD devices over CPAP.

 Treating snoring or sleep apnea with oral appliance therapy can help you get a good nights sleep.
-You will find that your symptoms, and your quality of life, can improve dramatically when you remain committed to your treatment and use it nightly.
-OAT can improve your sleep, restore your alertness, and revitalize your health.
+You will find that your symptoms, and your quality of life, will improve dramatically when you remain committed to your treatment.
+Oral appliance therapy at Bella Smiles can improve your sleep, restore your alertness, and revitalize your health.
+Call one of our dental offices to learn more or request a sleep apnea evaluation.